tgpholly/Binato/README.md

  - ce.ppy.sh

 ### Now:
-Recently on cuttingedge peppy has added the -devserver flag which can be passed to the client to connect to a specific server.
+Recently on cuttingedge the -devserver flag has been added which can be passed to the client to connect to a specific server.

  ## Things not included in this repo:
  ### Profile Pictures: